 If the Board rejects an IRP Panel decision without undertaking an appeal to the en banc Standing Panel or rejects an en banc Standing Panel decision upon appeal, the Claimant or the EC may seek enforcement in a court of competent jurisdiction.
 In the case of the EC, the EC Chairs Council may convene as soon as possible following such rejection and consider whether to authorize commencement of such an action.

 By submitting a Claim to the IRP Panel, a Claimant thereby agrees that the IRP Decision is intended to be a final, binding arbitration decision with respect to such Claimant.
 Any Claimant that does not consent to the IRP being a final, binding arbitration may initiate a non-binding IRP if ICANN agrees; provided that such a non-binding IRP Decision is not intended to be and shall not be enforceable.
-Parties that have contracted with ICANN may not initiate a binding or non-binding IRP if the party’s claims arise out of the party’s contract with ICANN and are subject to binding arbitration pursuant to such contract.
+[Parties that have contracted with ICANN may not initiate a binding or non-binding IRP if the party’s claims arise out of the party’s contract with ICANN and are subject to binding arbitration pursuant to such contract.]

 ICANN shall seek to establish means by which community, non-profit Claimants and other Claimants that would otherwise be excluded from utilizing the IRP process may meaningfully participate in and have access to the IRP process.